Groomis Awards for Summer Projects

 Emma K. Bunde ’21

-Textbooks for self-study before graduate school at Washington University in St. Louis
+Textbooks for independent study before graduate school at Washington University in St. Louis

 2022 Groomis Award Winners: